-This guide is current for CGT events happening in the 2008-09 and later years.
+This guide applies to capital gains tax (CGT) events that happened in the 2011-12 income year.

-For CGT events happening in earlier years, this version of the guide should not be used as the information may have changed.

-Refer to our website at www.ato.gov.au and search for 'Capital gains tax (CGT) essentials' for earlier versions of this guide.
+Do not use this guide for CGT events that happened in earlier years, as the information might have changed.
+See Capital gains tax (CGT) essentials for earlier versions of this guide.

-This guide explains the capital gains tax (CGT) concessions available for small business that are contained in Division 152 of the Income Tax Assessment Act 1997 (ITAA 1997).
+This guide explains the CGT concessions available for small business that are contained in Division 152 of the Income Tax Assessment Act 1997 (ITAA 1997).
 These concessions apply to CGT events happening after 11.45am, by legal time in the Australian Capital Territory, on 21 September 1999.